 Watch this video to find out about the great work that the New Zealand Centre for Conservation Medicine does at Auckland Zoo.

-The kākā is one of New Zealand’s three native parrots.
+The kākā is one of New Zealand’s native parrots.
 Despite being hammered by predators such as cats, rats and stoats, these inquisitive birds are making a comeback on predator-free offshore islands.

 Watch this video to see the bird rehabilitation work that the Auckland SPCA Birdwing Volunteers undertake.

 Bird Rescue is a community group located in Auckland City.
 Check out how they rehabilitate native birds when they run into trouble in the city.